 Russian people might not always have a plan of action, but they’re not afraid to improvise.
 This anecdote sums up our incredible resourcefulness in desperate situations.
-In this article we cover the most extraordinary military tricks used by Russian soldiers during WWII.
+In this

 German leaders couldn’t figure out how the Russians were managing to expose their spies given that their best workers were involved in the production of bogus passports.
 Specialists used Soviet-designed paper, copied the color to perfection. and identified secret badges, but still couldn’t fool the enemy.

 German forces positioned their troops in a ravine that was reinforced at the checkpoint.
 They had the best view and were in the perfect place to shoot any oncoming Soviet soldiers.
 However, this didn’t deter Soviet snipers from attacking the enemy camp.
 Two soldiers snuck into the ravine near a farm destroyed by the Germans.
 In order to avoid compromising their position, the snipers set fire to wooden debris and hid in the oven of a nearby house.

 By morning they had shot down the whole German squad, who hadn’t